loglux/vpnpolicy/README.md

     d_conf = conf_path + "domains.txt"

     s_conf = conf_path + "static.csv"

+You can comment out a domain using # symbol if you want to exclide them from the process.

+Use '@' symbol at the begining if you want to grab subnets for the domains (xxx.xxx.xxx.xxx/xx)

 You can comment out rules.nvram_commit() if you don’t want to save your rules in the router’s memory